marcuswhybrow/django-lineage/README.md

     {% load lineage %}

-The simplest way to use Lineage is the aformentioned `ancestor` tag.
+The first way to use Lineage is the aformentioned `ancestor` tag.
 Again if the argument matches the start of the page URL it outputs "active", this should handle most use cases:

     {% ancestor '/arbitrary/path/' %}

-But wait... `ancestor` can also handle variables, filters and all that stuff:
+`ancestor` can also handle variables, filters and all that stuff:

     {% ancestor some_variable|somefilter %}

-Or even full blown `url` tag type reverse resolution (Behind the scenes the `url` tag derives our expected argument - a URL path string.)
+Most importantly it also accepts `url` tag type reverse resolution (Behind the scenes the `url` tag derives our expected argument - a URL path string.)

     {% ancestor 'core:model_detail' model.pk %}

-### "active"?
+### Output Defaults to "active"

-By default `ancestor` outputs "active" if it's argument matches the start of the page URL.
-You can globally set the output of the `ancestor` tag by adding `LINEAGE_ANCESTOR_PHRASE = 'newphrase'` to `settings.py`
+By default `ancestor` outputs "active" on a match.
+You can alter this default by adding `LINEAGE_ANCESTOR_PHRASE = 'newphrase'` to `settings.py`

-### Advanced
+### Overring Output

-If fine-grain control is what your after, you'll be looking for the `ifancestor/endifancestor` combo:
+Override output on demand using the `ifancestor/endifancestor` combo:

     {% ifancestor 'pattern_name' %}
         This text here is only renderd if the
         URL argument is an ancestor.
     {% endifancestor %}

-It accepts the same exact arguments as `ancestor`, but allows you to define, on a per definition basis, what the output will be.

 Assumptions
 -----------

-Lineage depends on sensible URL hierarchies, because it compares paths using regex matching.
-The `{% ifancestor '/base/' %}` block will be true if the current URL begins with that URL.
+Lineage depends on sensible URL hierarchies, because it compares paths using regex matching. `{% ancestor '/base/' %}` will fire if the current URL begins with `/base/`.
 For example `/base/` and `/base/section/page/` return true, but `/other/path/` and `/base` (missing trailing slash) will not.

 `request` must be present in the request context, since it's used to determine the current URL.
 Django has [a context preprocessor][1] that can insert it for you.

 [1]: https://docs.djangoproject.com/en/dev/ref/templates/api/#django-core-context-processors-request